Bira/octopus-carnival/_drafts/wir-dscc-hamanu.md

 total submission.

 Despite being a very classically-trained wizard, Hamanu loves physical combat and is quite good at punching people to death.
-He's managing his slow draconic transformation so that the signs remain subtle for as long as possible, so most of the time they consist of golden eyes and slightly long teeth.
+He's managing his gradual draconic transformation so that the signs remain subtle for as long as possible, so most of the time they consist of golden eyes and slightly long teeth.
 When wounded in combat, however, be transforms into a big lion-dragon-thing.

 Urik templars live spartan lives, but do get to enjoy the perks of their station, chief among which is the right to push the common people around.